 If you’ve been diagnosed with type 2 diabetes, it means that your blood sugar levels are quite high.
 This is either because your body is unable to use the hormone insulin well or it’s not able to produce insulin.
 In both cases, there isn’t enough insulin in your body to transport glucose to your cells for utilization, leaving a lot of it behind in the blood.
 High blood sugar levels, in turn, increase your risk of being affected by heart, kidney, and nerve problems.1

 Cholesterol, on the other hand, is a fat-like waxy substance that naturally occurs in most parts of your body.
-You also get cholesterol from some of the food you eat like meat, poultry, and full-fat dairy
+You also get cholesterol from some of the food you eat like meat, poultry, and full-fat dairy products.
+While your body requires some amount of cholesterol, too much of it can be harmful because it sticks to artery walls and can even block them.
+This is why high cholesterol levels increase your risk of heart disease.2

 If you’re looking to combat type 2 diabetes and high cholesterol with Ayurveda, these simple home remedies will do the trick.
 Before using these, it’s best to consult your doctor to rule out any allergies.